 I believe it takes real Eritreans to call Ethiopians our brothers and sisters; hence, I call upon all open-minded real Eritreans to discuss this issue freely.
 Also, I believe it would be selfish and even silly for Eritreans to deny a corridor of sea outlet from their longer than a 1000-kilometer stretch of coastal land to their Ethiopian brothers and sisters.

-Over the years, we Africans blamed Europeans for all our problems, but also we found ourselves fighting one another over the rules set by Europeans.
-Eritreans and Ethiopians lost tens of thousands of lives recently over poorly marked and created borderlines by Europeans, which was not even worth paying for one life.
+Over the years, we Africans blamed Europeans for all our problems, but we also found ourselves fighting one another over the rules set by Europeans.
+Recently, Eritreans and Ethiopians lost tens of thousands of lives over a piece of poorly marked and created borderlines by Europeans for a piece of land that is not even worth paying for one life.

 Moreover, if Eritreans can have a sentimental attachment to Assab and thus fight for 30 years for a land they have known through colonialism, one should not dismiss that Ethiopians could also grow sentimental over Assab.